 Is a Bachelor of Speech Pathology in Demand?

-Demand for speech pathology professionals may be one of the many factors you consider as you decide whether or not to major in speech-language pathology and explore different professions within the field.
-While the U.S. Bureau of Labor Statistics (BLS) is not tracking job growth for speech-language pathologist assistants, it does document career outlook for speech-language pathologists who typically need a master’s degree to practice.
-Employment of SLPs is projected to grow 25% from 2019 to 2029, according to 2019 BLS data.
-That’s about six times higher than the average growth rate for all occupations.
+Demand for speech pathology professionals may be one of the many factors you consider as you decide whether or not to major in speech language pathology and explore different professions within the field.
+While the U.S. Bureau of Labor Statistics (BLS) does not track job growth for speech-language pathology assistants, it does document the career outlook for SLPs, who typically need a master’s degree to practice.

 Should You Do an Accelerated BS to MS in Speech Pathology Program?